AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

-The warning issued by GCC or LLVM with option ``-Wdangling-else`` (implied by ``-Wall``) gives a clue about the problem: although the ``else`` branch is written above as completing the outter if-statement, it completes in fact the inner if-statement.
-This is a common parsing conflict, which is resolved in C by binding the ``else`` with the innermost if-statement (in parsing theory, preferring shift to reduce to solve the shift-reduce conflict).
+The warning issued by GCC or LLVM with option ``-Wdangling-else`` (implied by ``-Wall``) gives a clue about the problem: although the ``else`` branch is written as though it completes the outer if-statement, in fact it completes the inner if-statement.

-MISRA-C avoids that problem by requiring in Rule 15.6 that `"The body of an iteration-statement or a selection-statement shall be a compound statement"`.
-Yes, that's the same rule as the one we saw before for :ref:`Preventing the Semicolon Mistake`.
+MISRA C Rule 15.6 avoids the problem: "The body of an iteration-statement or a selection-statement shall be a compound statement"`.
+That's the same rule as the one shown earlier for :ref:`Preventing the Semicolon Mistake`.
 So the code for ``absval`` must be
 written: